mostafabahri/crypto-display/README.md

 + Basic detail rending of the coins on a separate Router
 + Crude search feature among the coin names and symbols, etc
 + Android Snackbar for displaying network errors
++ Basic Flutter widget testing

 ##### Todo :
-- [ ] Improved UI for details including charts and stuff
+- [ ] Improved UI for details including charts and responsive sizing
 - [ ] Automatic update of prices every n minutes
 - [ ] Better routing management